Keep your computer operating system and applications up to date.

 Other versions may work, but will not provide the best Bb experience and may result in non-resolvable issues.

-Note: JAVA Runtime Environment (JRE) is needed for some Blackboard features.
+Note: JAVA Runtime Environment (JRE) is needed for some Bb features.

 JRE 7 and 8 recommended.
 JRE 6 may work but could result in unexpected behavior.
 Oracle acknowledged some security issues with JRE 6.

-- The AOL browser is not compatible with Blackboard.
-Use your dial-up AOL browser to connect to the Internet and use a recommended browser to enter Blackboard.
+- AOL, dial-up, and other ISP-specific browsers are not compatible with Bb.
+Use your ISP browser to connect to the Internet and use a recommended browser to enter Bb.

 - Dial-up modems may be used, but connection speeds will result in slow page loading, choppy audio and video playback, and lengthy uploading and downloading times for files.